 Sexy IT chatter gets executive attention from both the people who develop technology and those who use it.
-Right now, information lifecycle management (ILM) is hot, hot,
+Right now, information lifecycle management (ILM) is hot, hot, hot.
+Grid and utility computing are also huge draws.
+People line up to hear about cool stuff that will neither generate anyone any money nor help IT in any near-term way.

 Meanwhile, the reality that nobody wants to talk about at the executive level are boring old things such as backup and restore, which are still causing endless real-world problems in 95% of IT shops.
 The problem is worse than it was five years ago.
 And It will probably be even worse next year.